Undecimal: Lesson and Blosseville

-In 2020, an earlier, Continental origin of the idea that the Māori counted by elevens was traced to the published writings of two 19th-century scientific explorers, René Primevère Lesson and Jules de Blosseville.
+In 2020, an earlier, Continental origin of the idea the Māori counted by elevens was traced to the published writings of two 19th-century scientific explorers, René Primevère Lesson and Jules de Blosseville.
 They had visited New Zealand in 1824 as part of the 1822–1825 circumnavigational voyage of the Coquille, a French corvette commanded by Louis Isidore Duperrey and seconded by Jules Dumont d'Urville.
 On his return to France in 1825, Lesson published his French translation of an article written by the German botanist Adelbert von Chamisso.
 At von Chamisso's claim that the New Zealand number system was based on twenty (vigesimal), Lesson inserted a footnote to mark an error:

 Von Chamisso's text, as translated by Lesson: "...de l'E. de la mer du Sud ... c'est là qu'on trouve premierement le système arithmétique fondé sur un échelle de vingt, comme dans la Nouvelle-Zélande (2)..." [...east of the South Sea ... is where we first find the arithmetic system based on a scale of twenty, as in New Zealand (2)...]

 Lesson's footnote on von Chamisso's text: "(2) Erreur.
 Le système arithmétique des Zélandais est undécimal, et les Anglais sont les premiers qui ont propagé cette fausse idée.
 (L.)" [(2) Error.
 The Zealander arithmetic system is undecimal, and the English are the first to propagate this false idea.
 (L).]

 Von Chamisso had mentioned his error himself in 1821, tracing the source of his confusion and its clarification to Thomas Kendall, the English missionary to New Zealand who provided the material on the Māori language that was the basis for a grammar published in 1820 by the English linguist Samuel Lee.
-In the same 1821 publication, von Chamisso also identified the Māori number system as decimal, noting that the source of the confusion was the Polynesian practice of counting things by pairs, where each pair was counted as a single unit, so that ten units were numerically equivalent to twenty:
+In the same 1821 publication, von Chamisso also identified the Māori number system as decimal, noting the source of the confusion was the Polynesian practice of counting things by pairs, where each pair was counted as a single unit, so that ten units were numerically equivalent to twenty:

 "We have before us a Grammar and Vocabulary of the Language of New Zealand, published by the Church Missionary Society.
 London, 1820.
 8vo.
 The author of this grammar is the same Mr. Kendall who has communicated to us the Vocabulary in Nicolas's voyage.
 The language has now been opened to us, and we correct our opinion."